nesfit/dist-forensic-digital-data-repo/README.md

 ## Documentation and Experiments

-The documentation in Czech can be found in [docs directory](./docs).
+The documentation can be found in [docs directory](./docs).

 There is also a set of experiments to measure the performance on PCAP storing/retrieving to/from the repository, see [experiments directory](./experiments).

-## Authors
+## Acknowledgements

-The development was started by [Martin Josefík](mailto:xjosef00@stud.fit.vutbr.cz) in his Master's Thesis.
-The project is maintained and the further development is done by [Marek Rychly](mailto:marek.rychly@gmail.com).
+*This work was supported by the Ministry of the Interior of the Czech Republic as a part of the project Integrated platform for analysis of digital data from security incidents VI20172020062.*